Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :killaura

-## :lagclear
+## lagclear
 ### At A Glance
-The `:lagclear` module helps maintain server performance by clearing excess items and entities.
+The `lagclear` module helps maintain server performance by clearing excess items and entities.
 Administrators can schedule a countdown in hours, minutes, and seconds, or use default settings to trigger an immediate cleanup.
 This reduces lag caused by accumulated entities, dropped items, and unnecessary mobs.

 ### How It Works
 - **Countdown Timer:** When executed, the command starts a timer and notifies players periodically with countdown messages.